klimesm/GIS_E6010_Project_Course_2025/Group logbook.md

   - Otherwise, everything is nearly ready!

   - Next:
-    - Client meeting tomorrow, 18.11 (online)
+    - Client meeting tomorrow, 19.11 (online)

 ## Wednesday 19.11 Final Client Meeting
 Online meeting (14:00–14:30)

+Present: All

 **What was presented:**
 - Introduction: The complete workflow and outcomes of the project.